yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

-Setting up a POST Request (hx-post)
+Making up a POST Request (hx-post)
 ---------------------------------

-Very similar to the :code:`GET` request above.
+Alomost exactly the same as the :code:`GET` request above.

 .. note::